doteins/djangommerce/README.md

    cd djangommerce
    ```

-2. Check out and follow the instructions in the _.env.example_ file.
+2. Follow the instructions in the _.env.example_ file.

 3. Create a virtual environment, and install packages the required packages:
    ```